LISTEN TO THIS ARTICLE

 When Graph Structure Actually Helps

 GraphRAG shows measurable improvements in three specific scenarios.
 First, multi-hop reasoning where the answer requires connecting information across multiple documents.
 The Alzheimer's research team tested questions like "What genes influence tau protein aggregation and what drugs target those pathways?", queries that require chaining gene → protein → mechanism → drug relationships that don't appear together in any single paper.
-GraphRAG's accuracy advantage over vanilla RAG was 24 percentage points on these questions, compared to 8 points on simple fact lookup.
+GraphRAG's advantage over the standard LLM was most pronounced on these result-specific and synthesis questions, while the gap narrowed on straightforward factual lookups.

 Second, hierarchical summarization of broad topics.
 The community detection layer lets GraphRAG answer "summarize what's known about X" by retrieving hierarchical summaries at appropriate abstraction levels, rather than individual facts.
 This matters for agent systems that need to decide whether a domain is relevant before diving deep.
 Microsoft's public examples show this working for enterprise document collections where users ask exploratory questions like "what are our product teams doing with ML?"
 The system returns a community-level summary, then lets you drill down into specific projects.